 Day 1 : Split (1) – Makarska (2) – mainland of Dalmatian coast of Croatia

 Once in the harbor, it takes a while to find the Sail Croatia Almissa cruise because there are so many boats.
 But my contact person knows exactly where I can find my home for the week.
-Unfortunately, it immediately starts raining cats and dogs.
+Unfortunately, it immediately starts raining.
 Not a good start for a cruise, you might think, but since it is a pleasant temperature, I let it go.
 A representative of Sail Croatia is waiting for us and before I know it I am installed on the Sail Croatia Almissa.

 The Sail Croatia Almissa

 We get a brief introduction about the Sail Croatia Almissa and meet the 6-man crew: the captain, two assistants, the chef, the cool bar girl and the tour guide, who will talk us through the trip every day.
 All super friendly and enthusiastic.
 Over a three-course lunch, everyone briefly gets to know each other.
 There appear to be 22 guests on board, from the USA, Australia and several European countries.
 A nice mix of nationalities and ages.

 And then we start sailing.
 I love the sight of sailing out of Split and enjoying the views of the mountainous coast.